 Section 1.
 Bicycles: Bicycles shall not be ridden or operated on properties owned, leased, or otherwise controlled by Sam Houston State University, except on streets, parking lots or bike lanes where provided.
 Bicycles are not to be taken inside campus buildings without specific permission from building manager, supervisor or director.
-Bicycles are not to

-Section 2.
-Roller-skates/In-line Skates:

-Roller-skates and/or in-line skates shall

-not be used on properties owned, leased,

-or otherwise controlled by Sam Houston

-State University, except in areas where

-bicycles may be ridden.
-Members of an

-authorized university skating club may

-use roller-skates or in-line skates under conditions approved in advance, in

-writing, in accordance with published

-university policy (Co-Curricular Use of

-University Facilities).

-Section 3.
+Bicycles are not to be ridden inside campus buildings or on any common pedestrian walking areas on campus. (e.g., mall areas, sidewalks, pathways, planted areas, or handicap ramps, etc. However, bicycles may be walked through these areas.)
+Bicycles are not to be secured to handrails, light poles, trees or any other campus fixture not provided for that purpose.
+Bicycles should be parked in designated parking areas and/or secured in bicycle racks.

+- Section 2.
+Roller-skates/In-line Skates: Roller-skates and/or in-line skates shall not be used on properties owned, leased, or otherwise controlled by Sam Houston State University, except in areas where bicycles may be ridden.
+Members of an authorized university skating club may use roller-skates or in-line skates under conditions approved in advance, in writing, in accordance with published university policy (Co-Curricular Use of University Facilities). - Section 3.
 Skateboards: Skateboards shall not be ridden or operated on properties owned, leased, or otherwise controlled by Sam Houston State University, including but not limited to buildings, mall areas, sidewalks, streets, alleys, and parking facilities.